jacobvc/OBS-Studio-Remote/README.md

 The actual operation specifics can be configured as specified in "Configuration and Settings".

-## OBS Studio Operation
+## OBS Studio Scene View
 Scene View displays the selected scene next to a classic button for each scene that exists in OBS Studio.
 Pressing the button selects the scene for that view.

 When OBS Studio is in studio mode, a Scene View is displayed for each of Preview (labeled Projector) and Program.

 <img src="public/sceneview.jpg" >

-When Show Sourcws is enabled, a button is enabled for each source in the scene.
+When Show Sources is enabled, a button is presented for each source in the scene.
 Those buttons may be used to enable / disable any of the sources in real time.

 <img src="public/sceneviewsources.jpg" >

-## VISCA Camera Operation
+## AvDeviceControl VISCA Camera View

 <img src="public/cameraview.jpg" >

-## MIDI Mixer Operation
+## AvDeviceControl MIDI Mixer View

 <img src="public/mixerview.jpg" >